Ebetosin/Employee-posting-portal-frontend/README.md

-An interactive React app to explore towers, select floors, and view apartment layouts with hover effects and navigation.
+An interactive React app to post employees to different departments.

 A prototype React app that allows users to:
 - Post employee using a form